fuzzylabs/awesome-mlops-recipes/vision_on_the_edge/README.md

 ## 📦 ESP32 Deployment (Optional)

-> Note: PlatformIO require linux os, because the tensorflow/tflite-micro package in the PIO registry doesn’t have a build for darwin_arm64 (Apple Silicon), so the install fails during platformio run.
+> Note: PlatformIO requires Linux (or a Linux container/CI), because the tensorflow/tflite-micro
+> package in the PIO registry doesn’t have a build for darwin_arm64 (Apple Silicon), so installs
+> fail during `platformio run` on macOS.

 To deploy the TFLite model to an ESP32 via PlatformIO: